 How Common is Animal Hoarding?

 According to the Animal Legal Defense League’s (ALDF) records, in the last four years, the number of reported hoarding cases has more than doubled.
-The group estimates up to 250,000 per year animals are victims of hoarders.
-“Hoarding,” the ALDF says, “is the number one animal cruelty crisis facing companion animals in communities throughout the country.”
+The group estimates up to 250,000 animals per year are victims of hoarders.
+“Hoarding,” the ALDF says, “is the No. 1 animal cruelty crisis facing companion animals in communities throughout the country.”

 Aren’t Hoarding Situations Unsanitary?

 Yes, says the American Veterinary Medical Association.
 In addition to the suffering of the animals involved, sometimes a hoarder may also neglect others they are responsible for, including children or the elderly.
 “Animal hoarding can create severe hazards to the health of the hoarder, family members, and the animals involved,” says the AVMA.

 Many animal hoarders lack sufficient or satisfactory human relationships, notes the AVMA.
 And the International OCD Foundation reports that animal hoarding can be compared to obsessive compulsive hoarding of inanimate objects.
 Recent theories point toward attachment disorders in conjunction with personality disorders, paranoia, delusional thinking, depression and other mental illnesses.

 In most cases, animal hoarders begin with the good intentions of saving animals.
 The Hoarding of Animals Research Consortium notes that the needs of the animals become lost to the person’s need for control.
 “The resulting compulsive caregiving is pursued to fulfill unmet human needs, while the real needs of the animals are ignored or disregarded,” the consortium states.